JaynieA/Weekend3_Calculator/README.md

 [ ] Change results longer than 8 characters to return exponentials or a rounded result for decimals

 [ ] Style calculator to be responsive

+[ ] Add image or gif of final project to README

+[ ] Have 'clear' button toggle between displaying 'AC' and 'C' when appropriate

+Further validate user input to:
+   [ ] handle cases where user inputs an operator before a number [ ] handle cases where user click on the decimal button first [ ] allow remaining number after operation to count towards next operation unless user presses clear [ ] don't change display or allow submit on click if all property's aren't filled: aka '3 =, submit'